VIVID-10M: A Dataset and Baseline for Versatile and Interactive Video Local Editing: VIVID-10M Dataset

 In this section, we introduce VIVID-10M, which, to the best of our knowledge, is the first open-source large-scale video local editing dataset.
 It covers a range of tasks including addition, modification, and deletion (\cref{fig:dataset_vis}).
 Each training sample is a tuple $(x,m,\tilde{x},y)$, where $x=\{x^i\}$ represents a video or image. $i$ denotes the $i$-th frame of the video, and we consider an image as a video with only one frame. $m=\{m^i\}$ denotes the corresponding binary masks of the editing area, $\tilde{x}=\{\tilde{x}^i\}$ is the masked video or image, and $y$ is a caption of the editing area.
 In the masked video or image, the editing regions are erased, while the non-editing regions are preserved, so $\tilde{x}^i=x^i\odot (1-m^i)$.

 VIVID-10M contains two subsets, VIVID-10M-Video and VIVID-10M-Image, both derived from the publicly available PANDA-70M dataset~\cite{chen2024panda70m}.
 The video subset includes 73.7K videos, each at least 5 seconds in length.
 The image subset contains the first frame extracted from 672.7K videos.
 Subsequent sections detail the dataset construction methods for various tasks (\cref{sec:modify_pipe} and \cref{sec:remove_pipe}).
-We also proposed a data augmentation method in \cref{sec:data_augmentation} , designed to diversify the original mask into six distinct types, varying in shape and scale.
-Finally, in \cref{sec:statics}, we provides statistics for the dataset and introduces VIVID-10M-Eval, a high-quality validation dataset.
+We also proposed a data augmentation method in \cref{sec:data_augmentation} , designed to diversify the mask into six distinct types, varying in shape and scale.
+Finally, we provides statistics in \cref{sec:statics}.

+To accurately evaluate the editing performance of the model, we manually construct a high-quality validation dataset, VIVID-10M-Eval (detailed in Appendix).